Wine Reviews – All Wine Glass Ratings

 Wine Review: Clos du Napa 2020 Pinot Noir – The Pinot That Wanted to Be a Cab

 Ah, Pinot Noir.
 The delicate, smooth, easy-drinking red… except when it’s not.
-Enter Clos du Napa 2020 […]
+Enter Clos du Napa 2020 Pinot Noir, a wine that took one […]

 Wine Review: 2021 Clos d’Argentine Malbec Reserva — The Wine That Got Outshined by Taco Meat